joy-shi1/website-samp/content/about/main/index.md

      width="45"
      display="inline"/> <span style="font-family: 'Garamond'; font-size: 2em; font-weight: 200">Research Interests</span>

-  My current research focuses on improving and applying cutting-edge causal inference methods to address clinically relevant questions about the treatment and prevention of chronic diseases.
-Specifically, I am interested in applying and improving causal inference methods for target trial emulation.
+  My current research focuses on applying causal inference methods in administrative health databases and other observational data to conduct target trial emulations which inform clinical and policy decision-making.
+This work has largely focused on evaluating screening strategies for colorectal cancer and prostate cancer using data from the Nordic-European Initiative on Colorectal Cancer (NordICC) trial and electronic health record data from the Veterans Health Administration, respectively.

+  Methodologically, my work focuses on addressing some of the limitations of instrumental variable methods, a statistical technique that can be used to estimate causal effects, even in the presence of unmeasured confounding.
-  Much of my work is focused on the development of instrumental variable methods for time-varying treatments and outcomes (via g-estimation of structural models), and the application of these methods to randomized trials and Mendelian randomization studies.
+  This includes (1) developing instrumental variable methods for time-varying treatments and outcomes (via g-estimation of structural models), and the application of these methods to Mendelian randomization (MR) studies; (2) evaluating and quantifying the impact of different study designs for Mendelian randomization; and (3) mitigating common sources of selection bias in Mendelian randomization studies.

   Previous research (during my MSc in Epidemiology at [Queen's University](https://phs.queensu.ca/graduate-programs/msc-epidemiology) and as a Data Analyst at the [Center for Global Child Health](https://www.sickkids.ca/en/care-services/centres/global-child-health/)